-Results: Based on change in insulin sensitivity after intervention (using the Matsuda insulin sensitivity index $[ISI{Mats}]$), subjects were grouped in subgroups as responders (>15% increase in ISI{Mats}) and low-responders.
-The response in ISI{Mats} was correlated to a reduction of subcutaneous and visceral adipose tissue volume.
-Both groups exhibited similar increases in fitness, respiratory capacity, and abundance of mitochondrial enzymes in skeletal muscle fibers.
-Respiratory capacities in subcutaneous adipose tissue were not altered by the intervention.
-Compared with muscle fibers, adipose tissue respiration showed a preference for β -oxidation and complex II substrates.
-Respiratory capacities were higher in adipose tissue from female participants.
+Based on change in insulin sensitivity after intervention, subjects were grouped in responders (>15% increase in $ISI{Matsuda}$ ) and low responders.
+The response in $ISI{Matsuda}$ was correlated to a reduction of subcutaneous and visceral adipose tissue volume.
+Both groups exhibited similar increases in fitness, respiratory capacity, and in abundance of mitochondrial enzymes in skeletal muscle fibers.
+Respiratory capacities in subcutaneous adipose tissue vere not altered by the intervention.
+Compared to muscle fibers, adipose tissue respiration showed a preference for $\beta$ -oxidation and complex II substrates.
+Respiratory capacities were higher in adipose tissue from females.

+Conclusion

-Conclusion: Our data show that the improvement of peripheral insulin sensitivity after endurance training is not directly related to an increase in mitochondrial respiratory capacities in skeletal muscle and occurs without an increase in the respiratory capacity of subcutaneous adipose tissue.
+Our data show that the improvement of peripheral insulin sensitivity after endurance training is not directly related to an increase in mitochondrial respiratory capacities in skeletal muscle and occurs without an increase in the respiratory capacity of subcutaneous adipose tissue.

-Key Words: respiratory chain complex, VO, peak, diabetes prevention, sex-differences
+Keywords: Respiratory chain complex, VO2peak, diabetes prevention, sex-differences